 In this class you will learn about short and long-form improvisation and acting terminology, such as objectives, beats and subtext.
 Additionally, students participate in monologue and scene work, as well as fun warm-up games and acting exercises.
-At the end of the school year, the class will present a one-act play as an informal public performance for parents and friends.
-In preparation for this event, students will go through the process of rehearsing the play and developing their individual roles.

 Acting 201 offers students the opportunity to advance their acting skills in a supportive, low-pressure environment, while having fun in the process.